 - The advertising commencement date, conclusion date or duration is not stated

-- In order to convince the recipient of its authenticity, the “reference” box states the name of who has authorised the listing, usually without a surname
+- In order to convince the recipient of its authenticity, the “reference” box states the name of who has apparently authorised the listing, usually without a surname

 Most people who receive an invoice like this never actually signed up for a listing with Holiday Great Ocean Road.
 The first they find out about it is when a bill arrives in the mail.
 If they ignore the bill, they may receive more of the same invoices in the future.

-Despite the fact an advertisement on Holiday Great Ocean Road has never been ordered by the recipient of the invoice, a cover letter is included which includes the following claims:
+Despite the fact an advertisement on Holiday Great Ocean Road has usually never been ordered by the recipient of the invoice, a cover letter is included which includes the following claims:

 - “I emailed you several times and phoned your business but I was unable to get a response.”
 This statement is generally false as most accommodation providers have never been contacted by phone or email prior to the invoice arriving in the post.